 Lawyers representing the UK Government and private investment group Porton opened their case yesterday against multinational conglomerate 3M, accusing the Dow 30 company of breaching its obligation to bring a potentially life-saving medical device invented by the Ministry of Defence to market.

-The case centers around BacLite, a MRSA detection technology which was acquired by 3M from a group of investors including Porton and the UK Government in February 2007.
-The terms of the sale required 3M to actively market and diligently seek regulatory approval for BacLite and to pay the investors one hundred percent of BacLite's 2009 sales up to a limit of 41m pounds Sterling.
+The case centres around BacLite, an MRSA detection technology which was acquired by 3M from a group of investors including Porton and the UK Government in February 2007.
+The terms of the sale required 3M to actively market and diligently seek regulatory approval for BacLite and to pay the investors one hundred per cent of BacLite's 2009 sales up to a limit of £41m.